diegoferreirapinto/diegoferreirapinto/README.md

 - 🌦 **Ship Synop Web (SSW)** – Meteorological observation system integrated with **WMO GTS** and **BNDO**.
 - 🗂 **SisBTec** – Web system for managing technical archives of CPN and DEN, replacing legacy MS Access with a cross-platform, browser-based solution aligned with the Brazilian Navy’s Free Software Plan.
 Access control by document classification.
 <br />

+> I also work with GeoServer, GeoNetwork, and ISO / IHO S-57/S-100 standards in geospatial solutions.

 ---